nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 Status codes:

 * 100 - successful
-* 101 - group doesn't exist
+* 101 - group does not exist
 * 102 - unknown failure

 Example